Skip to content

 For example, consider an e-commerce application that consists of various pages such as a product listing page, product details page, shopping cart page, and checkout page.
 Instead of creating separate Page Objects for each individual page, a module could be created to encapsulate the entire shopping flow, including navigating between these pages and performing actions related to the shopping process (e.g., adding items to the cart, updating quantities, and completing the checkout).

-By encapsulating a group of functionality within a single module, the tests can focus on testing that specific area of the application or a complete workflow.
+By encapsulating a group of related functionalities within a single module, the tests can focus on testing that specific area of the application or a complete workflow.
 This approach offers several advantages:

 1. Improved Modularity: The encapsulation of related functionality within a module enhances code organization and modularity.
 It allows for a more cohesive representation of the application's features, making the tests easier to understand and maintain.

-2. Seamless Navigation: The module can provide methods or actions for navigating through different pages or steps within the application.
-This simplifies the test code by abstracting the navigation logic and makes it more readable and intuitive.
+2. Seamless Navigation: The module can provide methods or actions to navigate through different pages or steps within the application.
+This simplifies the test code by abstracting the navigation logic and making it more readable and intuitive.

-3. Reusability: Since a module encapsulates a group of functionality, it can be reused across multiple tests or scenarios that involve the same set of features.
+3. Reusability: Since a module encapsulates a group of related functionalities, it can be reused across multiple tests or scenarios that involve the same set of features.
 This promotes code reusability, reduces duplication, and saves effort in maintaining similar test code in different places.

-4. Clearer Test Scenarios: By encapsulating related functionality within a module, test scenarios can be defined more clearly.
+4. Clearer Test Scenarios: By encapsulating related functionality within a module, test scenarios can be more clearly defined.
 It becomes easier to create tests that cover specific user journeys or workflows, making the test cases more meaningful and representative of real-world usage.

 Page Objects vs Test Cases